VEnghed/Recruitment/README.md

  ┣ 📜index.js
  ┗ 📜logo.svg

 If a page has to be changed, it is done by modifying the the corresponding component.
-If a page is to be added, create the component and add it to the router in `App.js`
+If a page is to be added, create the component and add it to the router in `App.js`.
+The server will serve the new page automatically after building the application.